schultzm/entrez_direct_tut/README.md

 To install `xtract`, run the following commands in a terminal window but choose the appropriate version for your operating environment (see ftp://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/ for available versions):

 ```
-#Mac use xtract.Darwin, Linux use xtract.Linux, windows I think use the
+#Mac use xtract.Darwin, Linux use xtract.Linux, windows I think use the cygwin version.
 ftp-cp ftp.ncbi.nlm.nih.gov /entrez/entrezdirect xtract.Linux.gz
 gunzip -f xtract.Linux.gz
+#make it executable
 chmod +x xtract.Linux

 #To get help on xtract do: